RampantLions/RampantLions/README.md

 University of Nebraska Omaha is a public metropolitan research university offering strong technical and engineering programs with a focus on applied sciences and information technology.

-Institution's description: UNO was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET.
+**Institution's description:** The University of Nebraska–Omaha was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET.
 The Department offers a number of interdisciplinary courses that are cross-taught by instructors from other related fields.

 **Relevant Coursework and Skills:**
 - Data Structures: Study of linked lists, trees, graphs, and algorithmic efficiency — foundational for building performant backend services and cloud systems.